gazebosim/gz-usd/README.md

+USD is a high-performance extensible software platform for collaboratively constructing animated 3D scenes, designed to meet the needs of large-scale film and visual effects production.

+This repo provides tools to convert between SDF and USD files.

+**USD requires CMAKE 3.12 this package is available from Ubuntu 20.04**

 # Converting between SDF and USD

 This example shows how a world in a SDF file can be converted to [USD](https://graphics.pixar.com/usd/release/index.html).